 Security is maintained in facilities on the Oshkosh campus through several mechanisms, including limiting the hours of operation, restricting the distribution and copying of keys, use of electronic card access to buildings, providing adequate lighting, Security Stations in the residence halls during evening hours, and providing telephone call boxes and blue light emergency phones at various campus locations for emergency assistance.
 Specific security mechanisms vary according to the facility.
-Requests for information concerning the security precautions in place for various types of facilities (e.g., athletic facilities, residence halls, libraries, academic and administrative buildings, recreational facilities, student unions, etc.) may be presented either to the Chief of Police, 920.424.1212, to the administrator in charge of the use and scheduling of the specific university facility, or the Custodial Superintendent, 920.424.0488.
+For information concerning the security precautions in place for various types of facilities (e.g., athletic facilities, residence halls, libraries, academic and administrative buildings, recreational facilities, student unions, etc.) contact University Police at 920.424.1212, or the administrator in charge of the use and scheduling of the specific university facility, or the Custodial Superintendent at 920.424.0488.

 Security is maintained in facilities on the Fox Cities campus through several mechanisms, including limiting the hours of operation, restricting the distribution and copying of keys, use of electronic card access to buildings and providing adequate lighting.
 A blue light emergency phone is in the main parking lot of the campus.
-Requests for information concerning the security precautions in place for various types of facilities (e.g., library, academic and administrative building, recreational facilities, student unions, Communication Arts Center) may be presented either to the Chief of Police, 920.424.1212, to the campus administrator 920.832.2643, or the Buildings and Grounds Superintendent, 920.832.2695.
+For information concerning the security precautions in place for various types of facilities (e.g., library, academic and administrative buildings, recreational facilities, student unions, Communication Arts Center) contact University Police at 920.424.1212, the campus administrator at 920.832.2643, or the Buildings and Grounds Superintendent at 920.832.2695.

 Security is maintained in facilities on the Fond du Lac campus through several mechanisms, including limiting the hours of operation, restricting the distribution and copying of keys, use of electronic card access to buildings and providing adequate lighting.
-An Emergency Mobile Blue Light service is accessible through the UWO Mobile App.
-Requests for information concerning the security precautions in place for various types of facilities (e.g., library, academic and administrative building, recreational facilities, university commons) may be presented either to the Chief of Police, 920.424.1212, to the campus administrator, 920.832.2643, or the Buildings and Grounds Superintendent, 920.929.1382.
+Emergency Mobile Blue Light service is accessible through the UWO Mobile App.
+For information concerning the security precautions in place for various types of facilities (e.g., library, academic and administrative buildings, recreational facilities, university commons) contact University Police at 920.424.1212, the campus administrator at 920.832.2643, or the Buildings and Grounds Superintendent at 920.929.1382.

-All UW Oshkosh community members are encouraged to promptly report any security concerns, including concerns about locking mechanisms, lighting, or landscaping to Facilities Management by submitting a Work Order Request on the Facilities Management website, https://wwwsh.edu/facilities/.
+All UW Oshkosh community members are encouraged to promptly report any security concerns, including concerns about locking mechanisms, lighting, or landscaping to Facilities Management at 920.424.3466 or by submitting a Work Order Request on the Facilities Management website, https://uwosh.edu/facilities/.